Sara Burchfiel, LMFT

 • Body image distress and body dysmorphia

-• Eating disorders in athletes and high-performance individuals
+• Eating disorders in athletes and high-performing individuals

-• Eating disorder therapy for LGBTQ+ clients (affirming care for queer and transgender individuals)
+• Eating disorder therapy for LGBTQ+ clients (affirming care for queer and transgender clients)

 • Eating disorders in neurodivergent individuals, including ADHD, autism, and sensory-related feeding differences